niolabs/docs/docs/getting_started/in_the_cloud.md

 3. Click "Accept."
 4. Select the name of the system you created.
 5. Click "Create a Cloud Instance."
-6. Type the name of the instance, leave the instance type as n.io cloud, and click "Accept".
+6. Type the name of the instance, leave the instance type as {{ book.product }} cloud, and click "Accept".
 7. Wait for the instance to spin-up and note the name of the new instance on the left side of the screen.

 ## Add a Service and Blocks